hoangna1204/fastzip4j/README.md

 </dependency>
 ```

-If you are using With Gradle
+If you are using Gradle
 ```groovy
 implementation 'io.github.hoangna1204:fastzip4j:1.0.0'
 ```